Nearsoft/jobs/readme.md

 ### Responsibilities

-Translate business problems and requirements into data questions Develop testable hypotheses, test and measure results Deliver insights to improve business processes and decision-making Collaborate closely with cross-functional teams Become a subject-matter expert on marketplace dynamics.
+* Translate business problems and requirements into data questions.
+* Develop testable hypotheses, test and measure results.
+* Deliver insights to improve business processes and decision-making.
+* Collaborate closely with cross-functional teams.
+* Become a subject-matter expert on marketplace dynamics.

 ### Background and Experience